Sometimes incredibly strong, sometimes deeply flawed.

 -Sometimes it seems as though she is mystified that people who move here do not completely abandon their religious beliefs and immediately become Christians upon entering the country.
 On page 168, she notes that the Sabbath rules in Israel apply to the whole country, not just to the Jews.
 She then laments that newcomers to America sue to have their customs respected.
 My first thought was that Islam's Sabbath day is Friday and every Muslim student I have had came to school on their Sabbath and only one has made a stink about wanting time out of class to pray at the proscribed time.

 -She wants prayer returned to school (pgs 34-35).
 I teach in a public school and I am a devout Christian - I only miss services 2 or 3 times per year.
-I have taught Sunday school, worked with the youth group, done VBS and I have been a member of a small group Bible study for more than 15 years and I come from a line of Lutherans that probably knew Martin Luther personally.
+I have taught Sunday school, worked with the youth group, worked in more Vacation Bible Schools than I care to remember, have been a member of a small group Bible study for more than 15 years and I come from a line of Lutherans that probably knew Martin Luther (the man who started The Reformation) personally.
 I do not want prayers in public school.
 Why not?
 Whose prayers do we use?
 A generic multi-faith prayer that means nothing?
 A rotating prayer that includes some Hindu prayer, some Muslim prayers, some Christian prayers, some Wiccan prayers and so on?
 I have taught with Muslim, Hindu and Jewish teachers.
 Are they going to be forced to recite a Christian prayer?
 Would I want to be forced to recite a prayer from outside of my faith by my employer?

 It is my understanding that Swain is a frequent guest on the Sean Hannity show.
 The parts of the book that I disliked were exactly the parts that appeal to the scream and yell "debate" with outrage gotcha type shows, like Hannity's.
 The other parts were well thought out - too bad the other stuff was not equally well considered and argued.